Women Landowner Summit

 Questions About Registration?
 Contact Jennifer Adie at jennifer.adie@unh.edu

-We strive to host inclusive, accessible events that enable all individuals to engage fully.
-To request an accommodation or for inquires about accessibility please contact Haley Andreozzi at haley.andreozzi@unh.edu prior to the event.
+If you need an accommodation to participate in our programming, please contact Haley Andreozzi at haley.andreozzi@unh.edu or call 603-862-5327 prior to the event.
 Given ample time, we will make any reasonable effort to meet your needs, including language access services if requested, which will be provided free of charge.

 Session Details